 Who we are

-In the 2018 Tasmanian State Survey we had a healthy 72 per cent response rate from our staff.
+In the last Tasmanian State Service Survey held in 2018 we had a healthy 72 per cent response rate from our staff.
 Of those who participated, 92 per cent agreed there is a positive attitude towards employees who use flexible work practices or work part-time; 95 per cent agreed that Treasury is a safe working environment; and 77 per cent agreed that gender is not a barrier to their success.
 We are continuing to pursue strategies to further improve these results and to sustain Treasury's reputation as a great place to work.